- The rat's re-appearance in the film's climax heralds a series of moments of awesome for the four main dog characters.

 - Tramp saving Lady from a pack of feral dogs each at least twice his size.
 What's more, they freeze the minute they see him.

-- Lady calling Tramp out for sleeping around sure, audiences of today may find it rather slow and sappy, but it really knocks sense into him and makes him realize he's been a jerk.
+- Lady calling Tramp out for not looking out for her when she was caught and taken to the pound sure, audiences of today may find it rather slow and sappy, but it really knocks sense into him and makes him realize he's been a jerk.